Iran executes 2022 protester for murder

 Iran has executed a man who ran over and killed a policeman, and injured five other people, during nationwide protests in 2022.

-Mohammad Ghobadlou was executed on Tuesday after being found guilty of the killing during mass protests two years ago, according to the judiciary’s Mizan news agency.
+Mohammad Ghobadlou was executed on Tuesday, according to the judiciary’s Mizan news agency.
 However, human rights advocates criticised his conviction, saying he did not get a fair trial.

 Keep readinglist of 4 items